Health Equity Rounds: Addressing Culturally and Linguistically Appropriate Care

 1:30 PM

-The Rutgers Health Equity Rounds: Addressing Culturally and Linguistically Appropriate Care ECHO series is an innovative initiative to address the intricate relationship between health-related social needs, culture, and language, particularly in the context of community health outcomes.
-Recognizing that language barriers and cultural differences can significantly impact access to care and health status, this program seeks to bridge these gaps.
+The Rutgers Health Equity Rounds ECHO: Addressing Culturally and Linguistically Appropriate Care series is an innovative, case-based initiative designed to address the intricate relationship between health-related social needs, culture, and language in community health.

 Series Leaders